Fishing industry: Related industries

-Fish farming

-Aquaculture is the cultivation of aquatic organisms.
-Unlike fishing, aquaculture, also known as aquafarming, is the cultivation of aquatic populations under controlled conditions.
-Mariculture refers to aquaculture practiced in marine environments.
-Particular kinds of aquaculture include algaculture (the production of kelp/seaweed and other algae); fish farming; shrimp farming, shellfish farming, and the growing of cultured pearls.

-Fish farming involves raising fish commercially in tanks or enclosed pools, usually for food.
-Fish species raised by fish farms include carp, salmon, tilapia, catfish and cod.
-Increasing demands on wild fisheries by commercial fishing operations have caused widespread overfishing.
-Fish farming offers an alternative solution to the increasing market demand for fish and fish protein.

 Fish processing

 Fish processing is the processing of fish delivered by commercial fisheries and fish farms.
 The larger fish processing companies have their own fishing fleets and independent fisheries.
 The products of the industry are usually sold wholesale to grocery chains or to intermediaries.

 Fish processing can be subdivided into two categories: fish handling (the initial processing of raw fish) and fish products manufacturing.
 Aspects of fish processing occur on fishing vessels, fish processing vessels, and at fish processing plants.

 Another natural subdivision is into primary processing involved in the filleting and freezing of fresh fish for onward distribution to fresh fish retail and catering outlets, and the secondary processing that produces chilled, frozen and canned products for the retail and catering trades.

 Fish products

 Fisheries are estimated to currently provide 16% of the world population's protein.
 The flesh of many fish are primarily valued as a source of food; there are many edible species of fish.
 Other marine life taken as food includes shellfish, crustaceans, sea cucumber, jellyfish and roe.

 Fish and other marine life can also be used for many other uses: pearls and mother-of-pearl, sharkskin and rayskin.
 Sea horses, star fish, sea urchins and sea cucumber are used in traditional Chinese medicine.
 Tyrian purple is a pigment made from marine snails, and sepia is a pigment made from the inky secretions of cuttlefish.
 Fish glue has long been valued for its use in all manner of products.
 Isinglass is used for the clarification of wine and beer.
 Fish emulsion is a fertilizer emulsion that is produced from the fluid remains of fish processed for fish oil and fish meal.

 Fish derived protein hydrolysates have been identified to exhibit a wide range of bioactivities making them important to food and health care industries.
 Hydrolysates derived from fish processing by-products like swim bladder, skin, scale, bones and fins display blood pressure regulatory, anti-inflammatory, neuroprotective, immunomodulatory and anti-cancer activity.
 Fish hydrolysates are also on the rise for commercial purposes in food industries due to their lipid peroxidation inhibition, high emulsification activity and large water retention capacity making them effective food matrix stabilization and shelf life enhancement agents.

 In the industry, the term seafood products is often used instead of fish products.